marlonlom/archlinux-utils-mirrors-sync/README.md

 chmod +x ~/.config/marlonlom/archlinux/utils/sync-current-mirrors.sh
 ```

+### Preparing script alias for better execution
-E. For easy usage opf the script, its recommended to make alias and using it for running the script file inside the terminal.
+For easy usage of the script, its recommended to make alias and using it for running the script file inside the terminal.

-E1.
-Editing *.bashrc* file
+#### Editing *.bashrc* file
 Open .bashrc file for editing - in this example, im using nano, but feel free to use another text editor-
 ```
 sudo nano ~/.bashrc